manhtdxxx/batch-and-stream-pipeline-via-lakehouse/README.md

 # 📌 1.
 Introduction

-⚠️ **Note:** This project is still ongoing.

 This project demonstrates a **modern Lakehouse architecture** for streaming data pipelines, built on **Apache Iceberg tables**, providing ACID transactions, schema evolution, and snapshot-based consistency for reliable data storage.
 Data is progressively refined through a **medallion architecture (Bronze → Silver → Gold)** for analytics and BI use cases.
-The architecture supports real-time ingestion of transactional data and scheduled updates of reference/dimension data.
+The pipeline supports **real-time ingestion of transactional data** and **scheduled updates of reference/dimension data**.

-**Data Source:** Data is fetched through **VNStock** Python Library
+**Data Source:** Data is fetched through **VNStock Python Library**

 **Key features of this project include:**